hsf-training/analysis-essentials/git/12-citation.md

   eprint      = {1307.5448}
 }
 ```

+{% keypoints "Key Points" %}
+- "Add a CITATION file to a repository to explain how you want your work cited."
+{% endkeypoints %}

 {% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [git-novice](https://github.com/swcarpentry/git-novice) © 2016–2017 Software Carpentry Foundation {% endright %}